 Again, since the UPSC doesn’t offer computer (software/hardware) engineering, you would perhaps be better off taking up maths optional.

 Finally, you can always study arts subjects like history, public administration, political science, etc. If you have a liking towards them and wish to learn something new.
 They will hold you in good stead for your GS papers too.

 Remember a science background student can always learn arts/humanities subjects but the reverse is not always true.
-(No offense to humanities students, it is just the nature of the subjects!
-Again – human potential is unlimited, so nothing is impossible.)
+(No offence to humanities students, it is just the nature of the subjects!
+Again – the human potential is unlimited, so nothing is impossible.)

 IT IS STRONGLY RECOMMENDED THAT YOU GO THROUGH THE UPSC SYLLABUS BEFORE DECIDING ON AN OPTIONAL SUBJECT.

-Boost your IAS preparation with BYJU’S All India Prelims Test Series.
-Enroll Now!
+Boost your IAS preparation with BYJU’S All India Mains Test Series.
+Enrol Now!